z1dev/zkanji/README.md

 zkanji is a cross-platform, feature rich Japanese language study suite and dictionary software.
 It is still alpha, meaning it's not finished nor tested.
-It can damage its own data files and files created by the program. zkanji has several kanji look-up methods, example sentences for many Japanese words, vocabulary printing, JLPT levels indicated for words and kanji, spaced-repetition system for studying and more.
+It can damage its own data files and files created by user interaction. zkanji has several kanji look-up methods, example sentences for many Japanese words, vocabulary printing, JLPT levels indicated for words and kanji, spaced-repetition system for studying and more.

-Please see the License paragraph at the end of this readme about the license and warranty information.
+Please see the License paragraph at the end of this readme about the license and warranty information, and for credits of used libraries.

 ---

 ## Compiling from source

-zkanji uses Qt, so an installation of Qt with its header files and libraries must be present on the system.
+zkanji utilizes Qt 5, so an installation of Qt with its header files and libraries must be present on the system.
 I used Qt version 5.5 during initial development, but newer versions should work as well. zkanji can be compiled with c++ compilers that are c++11 compatible and can use Qt.

 On Windows, the minimal Visual Studio version capable of compiling zkanji is VS2013.
 It is recommended, and possibly required, to use the Qt add-on for Visual Studio.
 GNU